-This lesson will guide you through the process of creating a Multimedia Item in the Illuminate Itembank.
+In this lesson, you will learn how to get started creating a Multimedia Item in the DnA Itembank.
 This means you can create questions that are based on short videos that you require students to watch.
 These videos can be housed on your computer or taken from Vimeo or You Tube.

 Where to Start